top of page

 Agility and Adaptability

 Successfully responding to economic change requires agility.
-Organisations must be prepared to pivot swiftly, as seen during the Covid-19 pandemic.
+Organisations must be prepared to pivot swiftly, as demonstrated during the global Covid-19 pandemic.
 Being able to pivot first necessitates a thorough understanding of the current business, the current and future business opportunities; and it involves a thorough understanding of how to implement change throughout the organisation.

 A well-prepared change management function enables organisations to turn around operating model changes more rapidly.